 Some of you might prefer to read the required texts as eBooks.
 You should feel free to do so.
-Many of the books ordered at the NYU bookstore are available as eBooks from various Internet vendors (Amazon, Barnes & Noble, Kobo, iBooks, etc.).
+Many of the books ordered at the NYU bookstore are available as eBooks from various Internet vendors (Amazon, eReader, Fictionwise, iBooks, etc.).
+To my knowledge, these include the books by Brooks, Eagleman, Morrison, Sebold, and Stoker.